ansys/pymechanical/doc/source/user_guide/launcher.rst

-Initial Setup and Launching Mechanical Locally
+Initial setup for launching Mechanical locally
 ----------------------------------------------
-To run, ``ansys.mechanical.core`` needs to know the location of the Mechanical binary.
-Most of the time this can be automatically determined, but non-standard installs will need to provide the location of Mechanical.
+To run, PyMechanical must know the location of your Mechanical installation.
-When running for the first time, ``ansys-mechanical-core`` will request the location of the Mechanical executable if it cannot automatically find it.
+Most of the time, PyMechanical can determine this location automatically.
+However, if you have a non-standard installation, you must provide this location.

-You can test your installation of PyMechanical and set it up by running the :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>`:
+To test and set up your installation of PyMechanical, run the :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>`
+method:

 .. code:: python

     from ansys.mechanical.core import launch_mechanical
     mechanical = launch_mechanical()

-Python will automatically attempt to detect your Mechanical binary based on environmental variables.
-If it is unable to find a copy of Mechanical, you will be prompted for the location of the Mechanical executable.
-Here is a sample input for Linux:
+The first time that you run this method, PyMechanical attempts to detect the location of your Mechanical installation based on environmental variables.
+If it cannot find a Mechanical installation, PyMechanical asks you to supply the location of the Mechanical executable file.

+**On Linux**

 .. code::

     Enter location of Mechanical executable: /usr/ansys_inc/v231/aisol/.workbench

-and for Windows:
+**On Windows**

 .. code::

     Enter location of Mechanical executable: C:/Program Files/ANSYS Inc/v231/aisol/bin/winx64/AnsysWBU.exe

-The settings file is stored locally and you will not not need to enter the path again.
-If you need to change the default ansys path (i.e. changing the default version of Mechanical), run the following:
+The settings file for Mechanical is stored locally.
+You do not need to enter the path again.
+If you must change the path, perhaps to change the default version of Mechanical, run the following:

 .. code:: python